MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/About.md

 ### [about_Calculated_Properties](about_Calculated_Properties.md)

 PowerShell provides the ability to dynamically add new properties and alter the formatting of objects output to the pipeline.

 ### [about_Calling_Generic_Methods](about_Calling_Generic_Methods.md)

-A generic method is a method with two parameter lists: a list of generic types and a list of method arguments.
-The following examples show the new PowerShell syntax for accessing a generic method:  ```Syntax # static generic methods [type_name]::MethodName[generic_type_arguments](method_arguments)  # instance generic methods $object.MethodName[generic_type_arguments](method_arguments) ```  The `generic_type_arguments` can be a single type or comma-separated list of types, like `[string, int]`, including other generic types like `$obj.MethodName[string, System.Collections.Generic.Dictionary[string, int]]()`  The `method_arguments` can be zero or more items.
-For more information, see [Generics in .NET](/dotnet/standard/generics/).
+Generics let you tailor a method, class, structure, or interface to the precise data type it acts upon.

 ### [about_Case-Sensitivity](about_Case-Sensitivity.md)